 However, electing to undergo this surgery does not guarantee proper recovery, and the surgery can cause severe side effects worse than the initial injury.
 The primary risks to consider when cervical fusion is on the table are:

-3. Dysphasia: Surgery can sometimes cause side effects unaffiliated with the treated injury.
+- Dysphasia: Surgery can sometimes cause side effects unrelated to the treated injury.
 Cervical fusions can lead to dysphasia, a condition where you constantly swallow for no reason.

-6. Infection: A common risk with surgery is developing an infection.
-While you can treat infection, failing to catch it in time can lead to severe illness and possibly death.
+- Infection: A common risk with surgery is developing an infection.
+While you can treat the infection, failing to catch it in time can lead to severe illness and possibly death.

-7. Spinal Cord Damage: The most significant risk is cervical fusion surgeries damaging the spinal cord.
+- Spinal Cord Damage: The most significant risk is that cervical fusion surgeries can damage the spinal cord.
 If this is damaged, you could find yourself permanently disabled.
 Fortunately, this risk is rare, with only 1 in every 10,000 surgeries causing damage.

 In addition to these risks, it is possible to experience a reduced range of anterior motion after the surgery, even with physical therapy.
 On average, the chances of this reduced range of motion are as follows: